debbiswal/Tech-BITE/Topics/Git/Art-4/submodule2.md

 * Whats the difference with *diff*
 * Pulling a submodule-using repo

-In next article [Git Submodule-III](../Art-6/submodule3.md) we will discuss more on sumbodules.
+In next article Git Submodule-III(coming soon) we will discuss more on sumbodules.

 Happy Learning :)